 Juniper >2,000-3,000 BTU/cord

-1. Maple burns hotter but slower – Oak burns cooler but longer!
+- Maple burns hotter but slower – Oak burns cooler but longer!

-2. If using hardwoods in the fire pit, make sure they’re dried out completely or they’ll just smoke up your yard instead of burning well.
-The bark should be off and everything should be stacked outside laying down (you can cover the top with a tarp) so air can get to it as much as possible.
-You can saw half into a log if it’s too big to fit in your fireplace
+- The bark should be off and everything should be stacked outside lying down (you can cover the top with a tarp) so air can get to it as much as possible.
+You can saw half into a log if it’s too big to fit in your fire pit.